-Following the assessment of the site it is felt that the net developable area should be limited to 1.2 hectares and that the density should not exceed 30 units per hectare.
-This would give a maximum capacity of 36 residential units.
+Following the assessment of the site it is felt that the net developable area should be limited to 1.6 hectares (3.9 acres) and that the density should not exceed 10 units per hectare.
+This would give a maximum capacity of 18 residential units.
+The reason for the lower than normal density is the slope of the site and the impracticality of building at higher densities.